django/django/README.rst

 ======

 Django is a high-level Python web framework that encourages rapid development and clean, pragmatic design.
+It is a Python-based free and open-source web framework that follows the model–template–views architectural pattern.
+It is maintained by the Django Software Foundation, an American independent organization established as a 501 non-profit.

+Built by experienced developers, Django takes care of much of the hassle of web development, so you can focus on writing your app without needing to reinvent the wheel.
+It is free and open source, has a thriving and active community, great documentation, and many options for free and paid-for support.

+Django helps you write software that is:

+- Complete
+- Versatile
+- Secure
+- Scalable
+- Maintainable
+- Portable

 Thanks for checking it out.

 All documentation is in the "``docs``" directory and online at https://docs.djangoproject.com/en/stable/.
 If you're just getting started,